koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_50_incoterms-2020-for-all-modes-of-transport.md

-# Incoterms 2020 for all modes of transport
+# Slide 50 of Lecture 2 contains information about Incoterms 2020 for all modes of transport
 # The image in slide 50 of lecture 2 is a diagram showing various trade terms associated with the seller and buyer responsibilities for risks and costs along a supply chain:
 The diagram features sections that include icons and horizontal bars delineating these responsibilities.